Qrau/blindside-video-platform/README.md

 > 5. create a mock up and sketch for all desired features.
 > 6. create CSS modules to avoid class clashes.
 > 7. improve the stlye of all the platform.
+> 8. break down the structure into multiple components for reuseablitly.
 ##
 - **Screenshots:**